airzero24/PortMonitorPersist/README.md

 # Persistence via Port Monitor

 This PoC creates persistence on a system by creating a new registry key under `HKLM\SYSTEM\CurrentControlSet\Control\Print\Monitors`, and specifies a Dll to be loaded.
-This will load the specified Dll into the `spoolsvc.exe` process on system boot.
+This will load the specified Dll into the `spoolsv.exe` process on system boot.

 >Note: This method requires Administrative privileges as it modifies the Local Machine registry hive